dwarvesf/radar/vol-01/three-audio-visualizer/docs/BasicThreeJS.md

 _Disclaimer: I copied the above example projects from the office [`react-three-fiber` repo](https://github.com/react-spring/react-three-fiber)._

 ## Other things I want to mention...

-...but won't delve deep into.
+... but won't delve deep into.

 ### [`react-three-fiber`](<(https://github.com/react-spring/react-three-fiber)>)